Last updated on August 17, 2026

 What’s an “Intrinsic Ability”?

-An intrinsic ability is an ability that doesn’t need to be printed on a card, it’s intrinsically linked to the card’s types.
+An intrinsic ability doesn’t need to be printed on a card, it’s intrinsically linked to the card’s types.
 The five basic land types (Plains, Island, Swamp, Mountain, and Forest) grant intrinsic abilities to the lands that they’re on, allowing those lands to tap for those colors of mana.
 This is why lands still tap for red mana when Blood Moon is on the battlefield, or why the controversial printing of Dryad Arbor from From the Vault: Realms has no text.

 Can Spells Count as Mana Abilities?

-Back in Magic’s very early days “interrupt” was a card type that was basically like an instant, but faster.
+Interrupt” is an obsolete card type that was basically like an instant, but faster.
 Interrupts were cards that resolved before everything else on the stack, giving them a kind of immunity to being responded to (except by other interrupts).

 Counterspells were the most common form of interrupts, as were ritual spells.
 These abilities were then separated from interrupts when Mirage came out, creating the “mana source” card type.
 They both were made obsolete with the huge rules update in Sixth Edition.